 some hear in only one ear)

-does not smile or coo
+does not smile or make sounds when spoken to

 When caught early, many vision and hearing problems can be treated successfully,

 so be sure to report any concerns you have to your doctor immediately.